learn-co-curriculum/phase-4-deploying-rails-api-to-heroku/README.md

 If you run into issues installing, check out the [Heroku CLI][heroku cli] downloads page for more options.

-After downloading, you can log in via the CLI in the terminal:
+After downloading, **log in to Heroku** via the CLI in the terminal:

 ```console
 $ heroku login